towersvault/shinpokered/README.md

 - There is an option to scale trainer rosters to the level of your strongest roster pkmn
   - Talk to the right-side aide in Oak's lab to toggle on/off
   - Enemy pkmn will evolve by level if applicable
+    - Pokemon that evolve below level 30 will evolve at 4/3x the original level
+    - Pokemon that evolve >= level 30 will evolve at 8/7x the original level
   - Gym leaders and the E4 scale slightly higher than normal trainers
 - Playing on hard mode provides increased difficulty
   - Pressing RIGHT while the cursor is in the BATTLE STYLE box will toggle the feature on/off